Colleges by Location

 Retention Rate

-As reported in 2025, the freshman retention rate for University of Denver was 88.9%, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for University of Denver was 88.9% in 2025, a testament to the outstanding educational experience provided by this institution.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 76%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 76%, which is considered an above-average graduation rate.

 Student Body